williamjchen/eyeGAN/README.md

 ## Data
 Using the images from this [simliar project](https://github.com/aaaa-trsh/Eye-DCGAN/) and [bulk bing image downloader](https://github.com/ostrolucky/Bulk-Bing-Image-downloader), I was able to amass around 1000 images of eyes.
-With tensorflow I flipped each of them horizontally, to produce a datset with ~2000 images.
+Using tensorflow to reflect each image horizontally, the dataset was augmented to ~200 images.
-## Built With
-Tensorflow

 ## Results
 *Note the ordering of the images are incorrect for the black and white images.